coreboot/coreboot/util/spd_tools/README.md

 This program takes the following inputs:

-*   A JSON file containing a global list of memory parts with their attributes as per the datasheet.
+*   Path to a JSON file containing a global list of memory parts with their attributes as per the datasheet.
 This is the list of all known memory parts for the given memory technology.

-*   The memory technology for which to generate the SPDs, e.g. "lp4x".
+*   The memory technology for which to generate the SPDs, One of: ddr4, lp4x, lp5

 The input JSON file requires the following two fields for every memory part: